 Introduction to Ears and Hearing

-The human is a complex anatomical structure that enables us to hear.
+The human ear is a complex anatomical structure that enables us to hear.
 It is composed of three main parts: the outer ear, the middle ear, and the inner ear.
 The outer ear consists of the visible part of the ear as well as the ear canal and the eardrum.
 The middle ear is made up of three tiny bones (the malleus, the incus, and the stapes) that transmit sound waves from the outer ear to the inner ear.
 The inner ear contains the cochlea, which is a spiral-shaped cavity filled with fluid, and the auditory nerve, which transmits information from the cochlea to the brain.

 How Does the Ear Work?